perNyfelt/renjinextensionsdemo/README.md

 which will be stored in your "target" folder you can now import this package in your Renjin session and use it

 ## Slightly more complex example
-A more involved example would be something where we have a java class that does something useful and i want to take advantage of that in an  R function
+A more involved example would be something where we have a java class that does something useful and we want to take advantage of that in an  R function

 e.g. we have the Java class
     ````